StanislavDitsan/The-Beluga/README.md

 ### [Git](https://gitpod.io/)

-- Gitpod was used to edit code within the project for the site and to push commitments
+- Gitpod was used to edit code within the project for the site and to push commitments.

 ### [GitHub ](https://github.com/)

-- GitHub was used to create the repository and store the project code after it has been pushed from Git
+- GitHub was used to create the repository and store the project code after it has been pushed from Git.

 ### [Balsamiq](https://balsamiq.com/wireframes/)